microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 During development, it's a good idea to make sure that your pipeline runs aren't stuck on **ConsentPending**, especially after you make a change to your pipeline.
 For example, if you add an additional field to the schema, the next pipeline run issues a new PAM request that has to be approved.
 Don't waste time waiting on a pipeline that's waiting for your approval.

+Please note that consent requests will expire after 24 hours and the pipeline will fail.

+Additionally, PAM approval is valid for only 6 months (unless revoked) - existing consent can be used if it is still valid.

 ## How can I approve PAM requests via the Microsoft 365 admin center?

 The Data Connect documentation shows you how to use PowerShell and the PAM UX to approve PAM requests.
 To approve using the PAM UX, visit the PAM interface in the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/Settings/PrivilegedAccess).
 The admin center provides an easy and user-friendly way to view and approve/deny/revoke PAM requests.
 You can find a link to it in the Microsoft Graph Data Connect add-in under **Settings** > **Services & Add-ins** > **Microsoft Graph Data Connect**.

+To approve a request, users need to follow the below:
+- When enabling MGDC, please be within the approver’s group
+- Users must have a Global Admin role.
+- Users must have an EXO license assigned.

+For more details please visit [this page] (https://docs.microsoft.com/en-us/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=1)

 ## Can I have a second user to approve PAM requests?

 When you run a pipeline and trigger a PAM request, the request is attached to your user account that owns the service principal used by the pipeline.
 But even if this account is part of the approver group that you set up, you can't use it to approve the PAM request because self-approvals are not allowed.

 If you try, you'll get an error message in the PAM portal: "Requestor and approver are the same.
 Self-approval is not allowed."
 For development, you'll want to have a second account in addition to the admin who approves requests.
 Both the submitter and the approver must have active Exchange Online accounts.

 ## Can I deduplicate emails when needed?